-- 1- All computations in the following examples were performed in the MATLAB environment, Version 7, running on a Microsoft Windows 2003 Professional operating system. - 2- In the following examples when analytical solutions are known so that we can measure the error of a solution.
+- 1- All computations in the following examples were performed in the MATLAB environment, Version 7, running on a Microsoft Windows 2003 Professional operating system . - 2- In the following examples when analytical solutions are known so that we can measure the error of a solution.
 When analytical solutions are not known, we compare our results to values computed by other methods.

-4. EXAMPLES
+4. Examples

-In this section we introduce some examples illustrates suggested method:
+In this section we introduce some examples illustrates suggested method :

 Linear boundary value problems (BVPs) can be used to model several physical phenomena.
 For example, a common problem in civil engineering concerns the deflection of a beam of rectangular cross section subject to uniform loading, while the ends of the beam are supported so that they undergo no deflection.
-This problem is linear second-order TPBVP[5] .Now, we give many other examples, Variations on a theme
+This problem is linear second-order TPBVP[5] .Now, we give many other examples, we first consider the linear problem with Dirichlet BC :

-Example
+Example 1